phpbench/phpbench/docs/quick-start.rst

 Above we configure a new report which extends the :ref:`default
 <report_default>` report that we have already used, but we use only the
 ``subject`` and ``mode`` columns.
-A full list of all the options for the default reports can be found in the :doc:`report-generators` chapter.
+A full list of all the options for the default reports can be found in the :doc:`report-generators` reference.

 Configuration
 -------------